jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 - **Client Discovery:** 7359 UDP
     Allows clients to discover Jellyfin on the local network.
 A broadcast message to this port with `Who is JellyfinServer?` will get a JSON response that includes the server address, ID, and name.

-- **Dynamic Ports**
-    Live TV devices will often use a random UDP port for HDHomeRun devices.
-The server will select an unused port on startup to connect to these tuner devices.

 </details>

 ### Monitoring Endpoints